HBalable/atd-apprentice-module-summaries/md/unit_7_software_design.md

         new file:   example_file
 ```

 This file is now staged and ready to be committed.
 We now just need to use ```git commit``` command to commit it.
-We'll use the ```-m``` arguement to pass a commit message too.
+We'll use the ```-m``` argument to pass a commit message too.
 These messages should be short sentences that summarise the changes in the commit.

 ```
 >>> git commit -m "added example_file"